-Millions of people from the 4 corners of the globe are come during the war in our territory.
+Millions of people from different corners of the world have come during the war on our territory.

 Crossing from north to south through the front line, which extends 700km west, from Belgium to Switzerland, the North Pas de Calais and the Somme region, have suffered the ravages of war 14-18.